 Payment card information remains one of the most targeted forms of data.
-For Australian organisations that store, process or transmit cardholder data, PCI DSS compliance is essential — not simply as an annual requirement, but as a way to reduce risk and improve the security of systems that support payment operations.
+For Australian organisations that store, process or transmit cardholder data, PCI DSS compliance is a practical risk management requirement as much as a contractual one.
+The current standard, PCI DSS v4.0.1, came into full effect in 2024 and introduced more rigorous requirements around authentication, web-facing application security, and targeted risk analysis.

 PCI DSS (the Payment Card Industry Data Security Standard) is a set of technical and operational requirements designed to protect cardholder data.
 Compliance means implementing, operating and maintaining a comprehensive set of controls relating to: